Application Tips - Mass Media Science & Engineering Fellowship

 - If possible, shy away from academic writing or “term papers”.

-- If you have a paper you wrote for a class and feel like it’s appropriate for your writing sample, take a few sentences at the start to set the context of the paper (include the writing prompt or the audience you were writing for).
+- At the start of your writing sample, give a sentence or two to set the context of the paper (include the writing prompt or the audience you were writing for).

 - Writing samples should be as journalistic as possible, i.e., tailored for a public audience.